mui/toolpad/docs/data/toolpad/connecting-to-datasources/queries.md

 <p class="description">A query allows to bring remote data as "state" to the page and allows your UI to bind itself to that state.</p>

 Be it a database table or an external API, most data you want to display in Toolpad pages originates serverside.
 Toolpad offers mechanisms to bring this serverside data to the page.
-The most common way is through **queries**.
-To configure a query you need to follow these steps:
+The most common way is through **queries**, to configure a query you need to follow these steps:

 1. Click **Add query** button in the **Inspector** on the right: